-We understand that many parents may have concerns about their son joining a fraternity, but we want to assure you that we are only looking out for your sons best interests.
+We understand that many parents may have concerns about their son joining a fraternity, and you may always contact us so we can discuss your concerns.
 If he decides to join Phi Delta Theta not only will he enjoy the University experience more, he will become the greatest version of himself.
 Below are some facts about Greek life (mostly from the United States).
 Thanks to the University of Missouri-Kansas City for the source.

 - Nationally, 71% of all fraternity and sorority member graduate, while only 50% of non-members graduate.

 - The All fraternity and sorority GPA is higher than the overall collegiate GPA.

 - Since 1910, 85% of the Supreme Court Justices have been fraternity or sorority members.

 - 85% of the Fortune 500 key executives are fraternity or sorority members.